giacomonazzaro/csp_solver/README.md

 - Forward propagation

 ## Examples
-Demo applications can be compiled with `make`.
+Demo applications can be compiled with `cmake`.

 ### N-queens
 The goal is to find an arrangement of N queens on a N by N chessboard so that no two queens threaten each other.
 This is a [classic toy problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) in artificial intelligence.